parazeeknova/skyli/.github/README.md

 ### About 🚀

 **SKYLI** is a comprehensive development environment platform designed to provide developers with remote VS Code workspaces accessible from anywhere.
 Built on modern cloud-native technologies, SKYLI offers both **cloud-hosted and local deployment options**, enabling developers to maintain consistent, powerful development environments regardless of their physical device or location.

-By offering both cloud-hosted and local deployment options, SKYLI provides developers with consistent, powerful development environments accessible from anywhere, enhancing productivity and collaboration while simplifying environment management.

 This readme outlines the detailed technical architecture, implementation strategy, and deployment models for SKYLI, providing a comprehensive blueprint for development and operation.

 > [!NOTE]
 > Subject to change in development, I'll build local services first for self-host for now.

+#### Problem Statement
+Developers face several challenges with traditional local development setups:

+- *Environment inconsistency* - "Works on my machine" issues between team members
+- *Setup complexity* - Hours spent configuring development environments for each project
+- *Resource limitations* - Local hardware constraints for resource-intensive projects
+- *Mobility restrictions* - Being tied to a specific machine with the proper setup
+- *Collaboration barriers* - Difficulty sharing working environments with teammates

+#### Detailed Description
+**SKYLI** will function similarly to platforms like Replit and DigitalOcean but with a specific focus on providing VS Code Server environments.
+Here's how it works:

+##### Core Architecture

+- **Containerized VS Code Server:** Each workspace runs the VS Code Server Docker image in an isolated container we didn't want to reinvent the wheel
+- **Custom Domain Access:** Projects accessible via unique subdomains (e.g., project-name.skyli.dev)
+- **Persistent Storage:** Project files and configurations retained between sessions until closed
+- **Environment Isolation:** Each project gets its own container with independent dependencies

 ### Technology Stack Overview ⚙️
 #### Frontend Technologies